Liu Huan

-Liu Huan (born August 26, 1963, in Tianjin) is a Chinese singer and songwriter.
+Liu Huan (born August 26, 1963) is a Chinese singer and songwriter.
 He is one of China's modern era pioneers in pop music.
 He combines his music career with teaching the history of Western music at the Beijing University of International Business and Economics in Beijing.

 Early life

 On August 26, 1963, Liu Huan was born into a family of teachers in Tianjin.
 Liu graduated from Yaohua High School in Tianjin in 1981.
 Four years later, he graduated from the University of International Relations in Beijing, majoring in French literature.
 During his university days, he participated in a French songwriting competition and won first prize, as well as sponsorship from the French government to go on a tour to Paris.
 Following that, Liu was sent to the Ningxia Hui Autonomous Region in China for one year to help promote local education by teaching music there, and the time he spent there had an influence on his music.

 Liu never received any systematic training in music, but is self-taught.
 His classmates recall Liu Huan sitting on the stairs of his dorm, playing his guitar and singing songs until midnight.
 During his time in France, unlike his classmates who spent their time shopping and sightseeing, he went to bars in search of inspiration.